Multichannel Quantum Defect Theory with Numerical Reference Functions: Applications to Cold Atomic Collisions: Verification

-If the magnetic field is sufficiently weak, then as a first approximation one can use these channel states.
-However, when the magnetic field is strong enough, the asymptotic Hamiltonian is no longer diagonal due to presence of Zeemann terms.
-A new basis denoted by $ {\mid {\tilde f \tilde m_f} \rangle}$, which is suitable for scattering in the presence of a magnetic field is obtained by diagonalizing asymptotic form of the Hamiltonian.
-But, in this new basis, central potential $V^c$ can not be diagonalized and the resulting off-diagonal terms will provide the coupling which may eventually lead to multichannel resonances.
-Let $\mid a\rangle=\mid S M_S; I M_I\rangle$ denote adiabatic basis that diagonalize $V^c$; $\mid b\rangle=\mid f_1 m_1; f_2 m_2\rangle$ is asymptotic basis that diagonalizes $H_{hf}$ and $\mid{\tilde b}\rangle= {\mid {\tilde f \tilde m_f} \rangle}$ diagonalises $H_{hf}+H_B$, respectively.
-So, we need to express the whole problem in $\mid{\tilde b}\rangle$ basis which is physically relevant basis for our purpose at $r\rightarrow\infty$.
+If the magnetic field is sufficiently weak, then as a first approximation, one can use these channel states.
+However, when the magnetic field is strong enough, the asymptotic Hamiltonian is no longer diagonal due to the presence of Zeeman terms.
+A new basis denoted by $ {\mid {\tilde f \tilde m_f} \rangle}$, which is suitable for scattering in the presence of a magnetic field, is obtained by diagonalizing the asymptotic form of the Hamiltonian.
+But, in this new basis, the central potential $V^c$ can not be diagonalized, and the resulting off-diagonal terms will provide the coupling which may eventually lead to multichannel resonances.
+Let \mbox{$\mid a\rangle=\mid S M_S; I M_I\rangle$} denote an adiabatic basis that diagonalizes $V^c$; $\mid b\rangle=\mid f_1 m_1; f_2 m_2\rangle$ is an asymptotic basis that diagonalizes $H_{hf}$ and $\mid{\tilde b}\rangle= {\mid {\tilde f \tilde m_f} \rangle}$ diagonalizes $H_{hf}+H_B$, respectively.
+So, we need to express the whole problem in $\mid{\tilde b}\rangle$ basis, which is a physically relevant basis for our purpose at $r\rightarrow\infty$.
 We consider the following steps in order to obtain the diagonal and off-diagonal potentials in the physically relevant basis.
-In first step, we express $(H_{hf}+H_B)$ in $\mid b\rangle$ basis, these can be done analytically and leads to a non-diagonal matrix.
-Then, this matrix is numerically diagonalised to obtain eigenvalues which define the threshold energy of the channel and the eigenvectors for transformations from $\mid b\rangle$ to $\mid{\tilde b}\rangle$ basis. \bea \mid{\tilde b_j}\rangle=\sum_i \mid b_i\rangle \langle b_i \mid{\tilde b_j}\rangle=\sum_i c_{ji}\mid b_j\rangle \eea
+In the first step, we express $(H_{hf}+H_B)$ in $\mid b\rangle$ basis, which can be done analytically and leads to a non-diagonal matrix.
+Then, this matrix is numerically diagonalized to obtain eigenvalues which define the threshold energy of the channel and the eigenvectors for transformations from $\mid b\rangle$ to $\mid{\tilde b}\rangle$ basis. \bea \mid{\tilde b_j}\rangle=\sum_i \mid b_i\rangle \langle b_i \mid{\tilde b_j}\rangle=\sum_i c_{ji}\mid b_j\rangle. \eea

-In the next step, $V^c$ is transformed from $\mid a\rangle$ basis to $\mid b\rangle$ basis which leads to off-diagonal terms.
+In the next step, $V^c$ is transformed from $\mid a\rangle$ basis to $\mid b\rangle$ basis, which leads to off-diagonal terms.
 Finally, $V^c$ is transformed from $\mid b\rangle$ basis to $\mid{\tilde b}\rangle$ basis using $c_{ji}$ coefficients.
 During the transformations, the projection of the total angular momentum $M_F = m_{f_1} + m_{f_2}$ is conserved.
 The quantization axis is chosen to be along the direction of the magnetic field.